 Brimm believes that it was after Hussle was murdered and these rumors about his death went viral, people fervently started looking into health, Dr. Sebi, sea moss and holistic health practitioner Queen Afua.
 Young Black people who followed the late rapper wanted to be involved and be a part of the vegan movement.

-- From California to The Gambia: Couple Opens the Country’s First Vegan Eatery
+- California Couple Opens The Gambia’s First Vegan Eatery

 - Tracye McQuirter Spearheads a Vegan Movement for Black Women Everywhere